briansunter/site/site/notes/notes.md

 Internal links to other notes will be surrounded with square braces.
 At the bottom of each page is a section called "Related Pages".
 This Related Pages section is a list of other pages that link to the current page.
 This should help you find related topics.

 ## Index
 These are some of my main areas of interest.
+From here, you should be able to find all other topics.

 ### [[programming]]
 Topics related to coding, projects, algorithms, interviewing.